Solid Waste Information for Developers

 - Trucks will require an adequate turning radius to enter alley and access trash containers.
 Parked cars or other obstacles may prevent a truck from accessing containers.

 Who to contact first

-The initial contact for a project will normally be Seattle's Department of Planning and Development or call (206) 684-8850.
+The initial contact for a project will normally be Seattle's Seattle Department of Construction & Inspections or call (206) 684-8850.